 Finally Finding Out

 I always knew something was wrong with me, but I didn’t find out what that was until I was 34, whilst doing my postgraduate degree.
-I was appointed a disability advisor due to the problems I have with my physical and my mental health, so I shared some of the other problems I was having with them.
+I was appointed a disability advisor due to the problems I have with my physical and mental health, so I shared some of the other problems I was having with them.
 They suggested I should get tested for dyslexia, which they would pay for (a test is around £300 – ouch).
 The test showed that I did, in fact, have dyslexia.
 Being diagnosed with dyslexia changed my life and it explained so many things.

 It’s a real shame that it took until a few years ago in 2015, whilst doing my postgraduate before I was diagnosed with dyslexia.
 It would have been handy to have found this out a lot earlier in my life, obviously.
 At the very least if my previous university had picked up on it whilst I was doing my undergraduate degree, I might have performed better than I did.

 At first, I didn’t quite know how to take finding out I was dyslexic.
 It kind of seemed like it meant I had a test that proved I was, in fact, stupid.
-Then I started to worry that if I had kids, would I pass on this hindrance to them.
+Then I started to worry that if I had kids, would I pass on this hindrance to them?
 But after that had passed, I realised I wasn’t stupid, and now that I know my exact dyslexic issues I could try and find ways of managing them so they don’t hinder me as much.
-Although I’m still concerned I’ll pass this on to my children if I decided to have any.
+Although I’m still concerned I’ll pass this on to my children, if I decide to have any.

 All of the problems I’d endured and how my education suffered (as outlined in my previous article), could have all been avoided if screening for learning difficulties was something that was done whilst I was a child.
 It would have also been nice if it had been picked up whilst doing my undergraduate degree.
 But at least now things are different, and no child should be left behind due to such issues as dyslexia.